mariaphilo2024/GeoStem-Documentation/CreateAnAPI.md

 Here are the steps to create an API for **Country**.

- **Step1: Create the Country folder and class in the Domain layer.**
+ **Step1: Create the Countries folder and country class in the Domain layer.**

  ```
 namespace GeoStem.Countries